Ashu-ksingh/Files-to-Database-Loader/README.md

 # Files-to-Database-Loader (Python + PostgreSQL)
-A simple **ETL pipeline** that reads CSV and JSON files, transforms the data, and loads it into PostgreSQL.
-Designed to showcase **Python, Pandas, SQL, and ETL skills** for data engineering roles.
+This project demonstrates a complete ETL (Extract, Transform, Load) pipeline using Python and PostgreSQL.
+It extracts data from CSV and JSON files, performs transformations, and loads the cleaned data into a PostgreSQL database.

+This project is designed for resume and portfolio purposes, showcasing practical data engineering skills including data cleaning, transformation, and database operations.

 ---